-From closely monitoring the trend in Requests for Further Evidence (“RFE”) and the recent changes to USCIS policies and protocols, I have noticed that Citizenship and Immigration Services adjudicators disregard, to a measurable degree of frequency, expert/testimonial letters and its contents, regardless of whom they are from, or how specific in nature regarding achievements and recognitions.
+From closely monitoring the trend in Requests for Further Evidence (“RFE”) and the recent changes to USCIS policies and protocols, Citizenship and Immigration Services adjudicators sometimes disregard expert/testimonial letters and its contents, regardless of whom they are from, or how specific in nature regarding achievements and recognitions.
 This is an arbitrary abuse of the O-1 regulatory standards.

 To counter this in RFE responses and/or try to pre-empt related issues in the initial petitioning papers, you may want to include a careful explanation of the significance of expert/testimonial letters, and stress their importance towards adding credence and credibility to the overall evidentiary materials with any of the authoritative points summarized below –